jonathan-robertson/papertrail-for-7dtd/README.md

-# papertrailunitysdk
+# Papertrail for 7 Days to Die Resources Branch
-Papertrail SDK for implementing remote logging into Unity 3D
+This is just for holding project resources; refer to main branch instead ;)